materialsvirtuallab/nano266/labs/README.md

 We have secured an XSEDE allocation for this course.
 Please go the the XSEDE portal (https://portal.xsede.org) and create an account as shown above.
 After you have done so, email your username to one of the TAs to be added to the allocation for this course.
-You can then login to the allocations with
+If you are on a MAC machine, you can open the Terminal app and then login to the allocations with

 ```bash
 ssh <your_username>@login.expanse.sdsc.edu